 1885(25th of Iyar, 5645): Sixty year old Russian author Grigori Isaacovich Bogrov whose first work, Memoirs of a Jew, “portrayed the vicissitudes of his life and surroundings’”

 1885: “Welcoming a New Rabbi” published today described the first service conducted by Rabbi Alexander Kohut at Temple Ahavath Chesed.
 The Hungarian native had replaced another Hungarian native, Adolph Huebsch who passed away last October.
 In his opening sermon, Kohut paid tribute to his new home, promised to be an apostle of peace and spoke so movingly of his predecessors that some of the congregants were moved to tears.

 1888(29th of Iyar, 5648): Sixty-five year old Michael Heilprin passed away.

-1888: Birthdate of composer Maximilian Raoul Walter Steiner.
-Max Steiner was born in Vienna and supposedly studied under Mahler.
-He came to the United States in the 1930's, another refugee from Hitler's Europe.
-He continued the career as a composer for films and produced musical themes for such films as “Casablanca,” “The Caine Mutiny” and “The Summer Place.”
-His greatest contribution was the music for “Gone With the Wind.”
-“Tara's Theme” is often voted one of the best movie themes of all time.
-Steiner passed away in 1971.
+1888: In Vienna, Gábor Steiner, “a Viennese impresario, carnival exposition manager, and inventor, responsible for building the Wiener Riesenrad” and his wife gave birth to Maximilian Raoul Walter Steiner who gained fame as Max Steiner was born in Vienna and supposedly studied under Mahler.
+He came to the United States in the 1930's, a composer for films who produced musical themes for such films as “Casablanca,” “The Caine Mutiny,” “The Summer Place” and most famous of all “Tara’s Theme,” the award winning score “Gone With the Wind.”

 1890: It was reported today “the upper house of the Prussian Diet has adopted a resolution calling upon the government to remedy the evils arising from the large number of Jews in the public schools” by excluding “the juvenile Jews while still taxing the adult Jews for the cost of public education.